 For more information, or to register your interest in joining the b.friend craft collective, please contact us using the button belowContact Us

-As well as our regular b.friend programme which supports refugees and asylum seekers of all nationalities, we specifically want to help provide a warm welcome to families who are arriving in Bristol under the Vulnerable Persons Resettlement Scheme (VPRS) and Vulnerable Childrens Resettlement Scheme.
-Since March 2016, we have worked with Bristol City Council to provide support for over 25 families, most of whom have fled the terrible conflict in Syria.
+Alongside our regular b.friend programme, 'Middle East b.friend' is a specific project which provides a warm welcome to families who are being resettled in Bristol through the Vulnerable Person's Resettlement Scheme (VPRS) and Vulnerable Children's Resettlement Scheme (VCRS).
 Our volunteer befrienders give up a little bit of their time each week to meet with them, providing a warm welcome, a listening ear, support with learning English, and help with getting around the city.
 We provide our volunteers with training and with ongoing support in order to fulfil this invaluable role.
 To volunteer as a befriender for resettled families in Bristol, or to find out more, please click the button below.Contact Us

 Without b.friend, other service providers would have nowhere to refer some of the most isolated of our clients, whose isolation and exclusion would then be more likely to become entrenched.